RicardoDominguez/RL-Intro/README.md

 # Reinforcement Learning

 Repository dedicated to the implementation of several Reinforcement Learning methods in Python, exemplified by OpenAI environments.
-Some performance comparisions are included.
+Some performance comparisons are included.

 Currently implemented:
 * agentTabular.py: Tabular action value methods.